 Lion of Merelani The Lion of Merelani, one of the most exquisite colored gemstones in the world is now on view in the museum's Janet Annenberg Hooker Hall of Geology, Gems, and Minerals.
 The glowing green gem is a tsavorite - an exceptionally rare garnet predominantly found in a region straddling the border of Kenya and Tanzania.
 At 116.76 carats, it is the largest precision-cut tsavorite in the world.
 The Lion of Merelani joined the National Gem Collection thanks to a gift from Somewhere In The Rainbow and Bruce Bridges, the CEO of the Bridges Tsavorite mining company.
 The Lion of Merelani honors Bruce's father Campbell Bridges, the famed geologist who discovered tsavorite in Tanzania in 1967.
-599hb Education, Outreach, & Visitor Experience
+Rice's Whale The museum's newest display in the Sant Ocean Hall features a plate of Baleen and a piece of plastic sitting side by side.
+While the two objects may look unassuming, they are key pieces that have helped researchers understand both the life and death of the Rice's whale, a newly described species that is endemic to the waters of the Gulf of Mexico.
+Our museum stewards the only adult Rice's whale specimen held in a museum collection.
+Education, Outreach, & Visitor Experience

 Summer Solstice Celebration With hours extended late into the evening, the museum rocked with more than 23,000 families and adults during this year's Smithsonian Solstice event that featured a live set by DJ Heat DC in the Rotunda.
 The solstice festivities also included experts, scientists, and artists representing the range of topics and people featured in the museum's newest exhibition on cellphones.
 And all guests could visit their favorite museum exhibits after-hours during this night at the museum celebration.

-Exhibit halls come to life In 2023, the museum expanded educational offerings in its exhibition halls and Q?rius, The Coralyn W. Whitney Science Education Center with programs that featured exciting science, engaging experts, and opportunities to explore some of the Smithsonian's amazing collections.
+In 2023, the museum expanded educational offerings in its exhibition halls and O?rius, The Coralyn W. Whitney Science Education Center with programs that featured exciting science, engaging experts, and opportunities to explore some of the Smithsonian's amazing collections.
 Thousands of visitors attended these programs to explore objects and have conversations with people doing science and thousands more accessed learning through our digital resources.
 The museum's exhibits are places of exploration for our youngest audiences and their caregivers.
 "Play Dates" were held in Q?rius and in several exhibition halls - using the power of "play" by offering stations with objects, storybooks, and crafts aligned with the main themes of the halls.
 Activities in "Cellphone: Unseen Connections" encouraged new and different types of conversations around the important ways that cellphones and the natural world are connected.
 "Phone of the Future" is a multi-player game that puts museum visitors in a decision-making role to build a new phone where "success" is impacted by ethical and environmental decisions.
 Evening events become big hit This year, the museum's "Sip & Create" events became one of the hottest tickets in the D.C. area for young adults.
 These after-hours events, which routinely sold out within days, combined educational, natural-history crafting projects, with socializing and refreshments.
 Each event explored a different theme, such as whale conservation or local wildlife, and featured a new artist and science expert.
 As visitors sipped their beverages and learned about natural history, they also tried their hands at a variety of on-theme crafts.
 These projects included everything from bee houses and whale puppets to gyotaku, the traditional art of Japanese fish-printing.